The State of Culture: IMEA Findings for 2026

 Workplace culture is shaped not only by global trends, but by the social and economic forces unique to each region.
 In IMEA, organisations are operating in an environment defined by rapid transformation and sustained growth.
 Expanding markets and rising employee expectations are reshaping how work is experienced and how culture must be intentionally designed.

-As organisations scale and compete for talent, leaders are being challenged to balance performance, wellbeing and inclusion, often simultaneously.
+As organisations scale and compete for talent, leaders are being challenged to balance performance and wellbeing, often simultaneously.
 Several regional dynamics are having a direct impact on employee engagement, leadership effectiveness, and long-term cultural sustainability:

 These dynamics are reshaping how employees experience work, how leaders show up, and how organisations design culture to sustain long-term success.